 Sophomore Seminar (TASS) | General Information

-This summer, 54 intellectually curious high school sophomores ("rising juniors") will participate in one of three challenging six-week college-level seminars on topics related to Critical Black and Ethnic Studies.
+This summer small communities of intellectually curious high school sophomores ("rising juniors") will participate in one of four challenging six-week college-level seminars on topics related to critical Black and ethnic studies.
 The seminars will be held at Cornell University, Indiana University, and the University of Michigan.

 Telluride works with university faculty to create exciting courses designed to inspire young people to explore the histories, politics and cultural experiences of people of African descent and a variety of other topics.
 Because we believe that students should have the opportunity to pursue their ideals, we cover all the program costs, including tuition, books, room and board, field trips, and facilities fees.

 Lots!
 If you participate in TASS, you will attend a three-hour seminar each day, which will typically include discussions, small-group work, lectures by faculty and other activities.
 You will be expected to prepare for class and write several papers during the summer.
 Outside seminar, you will present a topic of your choice in the public speaking program and hear lectures from guest professors visiting the TASS house.
 Writing workshops, field trips, and frequent cultural activities round out the summer.
 You will also enjoy the company and intellectual stimulation of other talented students.

 Two accomplished university scholars from the host institution (Indiana University, Cornell University or the University of Michigan) lead each seminar.
 All of our faculty are very enthusiastic about the program and the opportunity it gives them to work with talented high school students; indeed, many rank the TASS as one of their most rewarding experiences.